Okira-E/goreports/README.md

 go build
 ```

+## OpenAPI Documentation

+GoReports has an OpenAPI documentation that can be found at `/swagger` endpoint when the server is running.

 ## Usage and Documentation

 GoReports is a command line tool.
 You can run `goreports --help` to see the available commands and flags.